sabre-io/sabre.io/source/dav/building-a-carddav-client.md

 The `PROPFIND` request is a HTTP request, defined by [WebDAV][rfc4918].
-`PROPFIND` allows the client to fetch properties from a url.
+`PROPFIND` allows the client to fetch properties from an url.

-CardDAV uses many properties like this, but in this case we just fetch the 'displayname', which is the human-readable name the user gave the calendar, and the ctag.
+CardDAV uses many properties like this, but in this case we just fetch the 'displayname', which is the human-readable name the user gave the addressbook, and the ctag.
 The ctag must be stored for subsequent requests.

 The request will return something like: